swift-nav/swiftnav-ros2/README.md

     docker run -it -v :/mnt/workspace/src/swiftnav-ros2 swiftnav-ros2:latest /bin/bash
   ```

-## Step 2 (edit configuration)
+## Step 2 (Edit Configuration)
-  - Edit configurationo file.
-See [ROS2 driver configuration](#ros2-driver-configuration)
+  - Edit configuration file as required.
+See [ROS 2 driver configuration](#driver-configuration) for details.
   ```
-    vi config/params.yaml
+    nano config/params.yaml
   ```

-## Step 3 (build)
+## Step 3 (Build)
-  - Build driver inside docker image.
+  - Build driver inside docker image
   ```
     cd /mnt/workspace/
     colcon build
   ```

-## Step 4 (launching)
+## Step 4 (Launching)
   - Launching the driver inside the docker image may require access to serial device or tcp ports inside the docker.
   ```
     source install/setup.bash
     ros2 launch swiftnav_ros2_driver sbpros2_driver.py
   ```

-## Step 6 (change configuration)
+## Step 6 (Changing Configuration)
-  - Changing the configuration files can be done from the driver source, but the driver will need to be rebuilt.
+  - Changing the configuration files can be done in the driver source, but the driver will need to be rebuilt.
 Alternatively the configuration file can be changed in the installed folder.
   ```
-    vi install/swiftnav_ros2_driver/share/swiftnav_ros2_driver/config/params.yaml
+    nano install/swiftnav_ros2_driver/share/swiftnav_ros2_driver/config/params.yaml
   ```

 # Driver Configuration